katewhee/networking-course/_labs/http-server.md

 - When the delay option is set, your server must wait 5 second after receiving an HTTP request before sending a response.

-- Your server must be able to *parse all request types* (`POST`, `PUT`, etc.); however, you only need to service `GET` requests.
+- Your server must be able to *parse all request types* (`GET`, `POST`, `PUT`, etc.); however, you only need to service `GET` requests.
 If a request type other than `GET` is received, you must return a `405 Method Not Allowed` response.

 - Your server must parse *all* HTTP headers in a request.

 - You are only required to respond with one header, `Content-Length`, which contains the size of the response file.
 You are welcome to support other response headers, such as `Content-Type`, `Last-Modified`, etc.

-- Your server must be able to serve a webpage to Chrome.
+- Your server must be able to serve a webpage with multiple resources to Chrome.

 - If a request for a file does not exist, a proper error message must be returned (`404 File Not Found`) with an error webpage.
 I've provided `404.html`, but you are welcome to use your own.

-- If any other error occurs, the [appropriate error code/message](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html){:target="_blank"} must be returned.
+- If any other error occurs, the [appropriate error code/message](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html){:target="_blank"} must be returned. **This includes dealing with malformed HTTP requests.**

 - Your server needs to be able to return a requested file of any size.
+Take special care on how you read the file from disk.
+You probably can't fit a 1 TB file into memory, so how can you serve a file that big?

 - Your application must print the response to `stdout`.
 All other class norms must be followed (e.g., print errors to `stderr`, correct return codes, etc.).